NO. OF CREDITS:

 Reasons for signing up for this class will vary, but one of these might fit you:

-Course is appropriate for teachers K7-12.
-Texts used on Amazon approximately $10 - $15.
+This course is appropriate for teachers K7-12.
+Text, Smart but Scattered: The Revolutionary "Executive Skills" Approach to Helping Kids Reach Their Potential, used on Amazon approximately $10 - $15.

 LEARNING OUTCOMES: Upon completion of this course, participants will have:

 Completion of all specified assignments is required for issuance of hours or credit.
 The Heritage Institute does not award partial credit.